ugliara-fellipe/library.toolbelt/.github/README.md

-# Datatype
+# Toolbelt

-Datatype is a library designed to extend the C11 standard library.
+Toolbelt is a library designed to extend the C11 standard library.
 The goal is to improve the support for the development in C. The project modules redefine the C types and create types like list, pair, prototype.
 This project depends only on the C11 standard library.